apryakhin/legion.stanford.edu/tutorial04.md

 space is the set of these indices.

 Indices can be plain numbers, or they can be multi-dimensional (2-D, 3-D, etc.).
-Thus the set of points in an index space is a `Rect` templated on the dimensionality of the space.
+Thus the set of points in an index space are bounded by a `Rect` templated on the dimensionality of the space.

 As with `Rect` and `Domain`, which were introduced in the [index space example](/tutorial/index_tasks.html), it can be useful to describe an